YaleDHLab/dhlab-site/_events/2019-04-05-beyond-boundaries.md

 - Philip Corlett and Jane Garrison (Psychiatry) "Network Induced Visual Hallucinations: A Window on Reality Monitoring in the Mind and Brain"

 ### 4:00 - 4:05 p.m. | Closing Remarks
-Susan Gibbons, Stephen F. Gates ’68 University Librarian and Deputy Provost for Libraries & Scholarly Communication
+Susan Gibbons, Stephen F. Gates ’68 University Librarian and Deputy Provost for Collections & Scholarly Communication

 ### 4:05 - 5:00 p.m. | Poster Session
 Showcase of projects by students, faculty, and staff